Zirek90/GameMasterHelper/README.md

 # GameMasterHelper

-Project was created in learning purposes however I tried my best to make it be useful for RPG players.
+Project was created in learning purposes of Angular framework, and potentially useful for people who wish to be Game Masters during RPG sessions.
-It is called Game Master Helper as it has on purpose to make life of Game Master of every RPG game easier.
+It is called Game Master Helper as it aims to help RPG Game Master to manage and maintain each session of the story.
-Now every person who wish to lead a game, would have all tools in one place, at the beginning before game is started, can add necessary npc to firebase database, to refresh left list just click button 'refresh'.
-If all characters which would be used during sesson are already in database, just click 'Let's play a game' button.
+Now every person who wants to lead the game, would have all tools in one place.
+In the beginning before game is started, Game Master can add necessary non-player characters (NPC) to the firebase database.
+Next, to refresh left list, Game Master may click the 'refresh'button.
+If all characters which would be used during session are already in database, then just click 'Let's play a game' button.

-After that would be final GameMaster board, with:
+After that, the final GameMaster board will be shown as:

 - timer on the top,